 - Data format tips and recommendations

-- Handling large and multi-sheet data sources
+- Handling large and multi-sheet source data

 - Modifying data feeds using formulas and functions